SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/event-instance-functionality/capacity-control-reg-counts.md

     + Captures: The number of Registration records associated to the
     + Logic: Status EQUALS Confirmed
 + **Count of Attendees**
-    + Captures: The number of Registrations records PLUS the number indicated on the "Number of Guests" when the records are in a status or "Registered", "In Progress", "Confirmed", "Attended" or "No-Show"
+    + Captures: The number of Registrations records PLUS the number indicated on the "Number of Guests" when the records are in a status of "Registered", "In Progress", "Confirmed", "Attended" or "No-Show"
-    + Logic:
+    + Logic: Status EQUALS Registered, In Progress, Confirmed, Attended or No-Show
 + **Confirmed Attendees**
-    + Captures:
+    + Captures: The number of Registrations records PLUS the number indicated on the "Number of Guests" when the records are in a status of "Confirmed"
-    + Logic:
+    + Logic: Status EQUALS Confirmed

+## Expectations
++ **Exceeding Event Capacity**

+## Additional Notes
++ **Guest Counts** - Within Summit Events, there is a [Guest Feature]() that allows you to input Registration details.
+When utilizing the feature, a new registration record is created and link to the original registrant.
+With the feature each attendee gets their own registration record and counted as a Primary Attendee.